 Would you know when it’s time to see a vascular specialist?
 At Maryland Vascular Specialists, we’ve noticed that people sometimes hesitate to make an appointment simply because they don’t quite know whether they need us.

-You might be wondering, “Are my symptoms serious enough to see a specialist?”
+You might be wondering, “When should I see a vascular specialist?”
 So let’s clarify some key indicators that it’s a good time to go ahead and schedule that appointment.
-Here are 10 of the top reasons people seek out the expert viewpoint and care of a vascular specialist.
+Here are the top 10 reasons to see a vascular specialist.

 Reason #1: Persistent Leg Pain